Native Title Act 1993

-The Native Title Act 1993 (Cth) is a law passed by the Australian Parliament, the purpose of which is "to provide a national system for the recognition and protection of native title and for its co-existence with the national land management system".
-The Act was passed by the Keating Government following the High Court's decision in Mabo v Queensland (No 2) (1992).
+The Native Title Act 1993 (Cth) is an act of the Australian Parliament, the purpose of which is "to provide a national system for the recognition and protection of native title and for its co-existence with the national land management system".
+The Act was passed by the Keating government following the High Court's decision in Mabo v Queensland (No 2) (1992).
 The Act commenced operation on 1 January 1994.

-Background

 Act

 This legislation aimed to codify the Mabo decision and implemented strategies to facilitate the process of recognising native title in Australia.
 The Act also established the National Native Title Tribunal, to register, hear and determine native title claims.
 According to the Australian Government:

 The Native Title Act 1993 establishes a framework for the protection and recognition of native title.
 The Australian legal system recognises native title where: